We love our Junior Volunteers

 About the JV program

-Are you an animal lover between the ages of 12-17?
-We’d love for you to join our Junior Volunteers (JV) team!
+If you’re an animal lover between the ages of 12-17, we’d love for you to join our Junior Volunteers (JV) team!

 Frequently Asked Questions about the Junior Volunteer Program